alienblack/Intraday-Momentum-Strategy-SPY-ETF-Python-/README.md

   --start 2024-01-01 --end 2024-12-31 \
   --intraday data/spy_1min.csv --daily data/spy_daily.csv
 ```
-Adjust the lists in flags if you need a narrower/faster search.
+Defaults are narrowed for runtime; adjust flags for broader sweeps.

 ## Notes and limitations

-- Strategy matches the paper’s rules: time-of-day noise bands with gap adjustment, semi-hourly decisions, VWAP trailing stop, vol-target sizing (σ_target with 4x cap), costs of $0.0035 commission + $0.001 slippage per share.
+- Follows the paper’s rules: time-of-day noise bands with gap adjustment, semi-hourly decisions, VWAP trailing stop, vol-target sizing (σ_target with 4x cap), costs of $0.0035 commission + $0.001 slippage per share.
 - Recent runs on 2024 data show weak Sharpe; treat results as research, not production-ready alpha.
-- Keep data/ CSVs untracked; use a separate data branch if needed.
+- Keep data CSVs untracked; use a separate data branch if needed.

+## CI

+GitHub Actions runs the unit tests (bands and VWAP) on pushes/PRs to `main` and `dev`.